Lumens & Lighting Facts

 When buying light bulbs, you used to just have one choice – incandescent bulbs.
 You picked the size you wanted based on watts.

-Today, there are a lot more options:
+Today, there are more options:

 Not only are there lots of choices, but the way you pick a light bulb is changing, too.
 Now, instead of buying based on watts, you should look for lumens.